 Companions remember that the first object of their love is Love itself, Love which pours out upon them and upon all of creation.
-In particular we will cherish this primary Commandment knowing that, as we seek to sit in God’s compassionate gaze, our hearts will be remade in the image of that Divine Love.
-By this means we will come to a more perfect love for our neighbours – and ourselves.
+In particular they will cherish this primary Commandment knowing that, as they seek to sit in God’s compassionate gaze, their hearts will be remade in the image of that Divine Love.
+By this means they will come to a more perfect love for their neighbour – and themselves.

 “God loved us before he made us; and his love has never diminished and never shall.”
 2

 Knowing themselves held in that Love their first desire is to relish and be moulded by that Love whereby they were brought into being.

 Companions, therefore, will seek the good of others and wish no one evil.
 “Create in me a clean heart, O God; and renew a right spirit within me.”
 (Ps.
 51)

 ‘A new heart I will give you, and a new spirit I will put within you; and I will remove from your body the heart of stone and give you a heart of flesh.’
 (Ezekiel 36:26)

 In speaking of the heart Companions are recalled to the centre of their being, the driving force of life and the place where God abides from which we establish who we really are.
 We receive inspiration from S. Benedict’s invitation to the conversion of life in his Rule:

 ‘Listen carefully, my child, to your master’s precepts, and incline the ear of your heart’ 3 and ‘let us hear with attentive ears the warning which the divine voice cries daily to us, “Today if you hear His voice, harden not your hearts” 4